AndyB-WHG/westhoughton-boxing-club/README.md

 ## Testing

-* Home link at top left of both pages tested and works as expected.
+* Home link at top left of all pages tested and works as expected.
-* All Nav Bar links tested each of the three pages and were found to be working as expected.
+* All Nav Bar links tested on each of the three pages and were found to be working as expected.
 * Nav links condense into a single 'Burger' icon at top right on small/mobile-sized viewports as expected.
 * 'Burger' buttton expands to provide all links seen on larger screen sizes as expected.
 * Scroll bar on all three pages works as expected.
 * ‘Booking Details’ buttons for each of the three sections (Adults, Kids, Fitness) all tested and link to the ‘Contact Us’ section as designed.
-* All social media links in Footer sections of each page work as expected.
+* All social media links in Footer sections of each page work as expected and open in a separate browser tab.
-* All links in Footer sections of each page work as as expected.
+* All internal links in Footer sections of each page work as as expected.
 * Mobile version of pages render as a single column as designed.
-* All medium sized and larger viewports render as two columns as expected.
+* All medium sized viewports render as two columns as expected.
 The 'Cards' section of the 'Gym' page renders in three columns for larger viewports as designed.
 * 'Booking Form' form tested and works as expected: all fields require an input;  email field requires a valid email format.
-Submission is prevented unless all relevant data has been correctly provided.
+Submission is prevented unless all relevant data has been correctly provided, and a radio button selected.

-Note: the expended Nav Burger options currently list to left of the screen.
-It was envisaged they would expend to the right but have been unable to resolve at the current time.
+Note: the expanded Nav Burger options currently list to left of the screen.
+It was envisaged they would expand to the right but have been unable to resolve at the current time.

 ## Deployment
 Project was developed using the Gitpod online IDE (integrated development environment) and pushed to the Github collaborative development platform.

+The repository for devopment and collaboration purposes can be found at [Github - Westhoughton Boxing Club](https://github.com/AndyB-WHG/westhoughton-boxing-club).

 The finished project is hosted on GitHub Pages at the following address (to be confirmed).
 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).